How Samsung fell behind Sony and LG in the premium TV market

 Samsung is now the only major TV manufacturer not to produce OLED screens.
 And while the TV business generates less than 3 percent of Samsung’s profit, which largely comes from its semiconductor and mobile phones businesses, the loss of the leadership of the premium, higher-margin market is a hard blow.

-Samsung declined to comment on whether ending OLED TV production was a costly mistake or who made it.
+“It was based on an objective appraisal of technological and cost competitiveness,” Jongsuk Chu, head of sales and marketing for Samsung’s TV business, told Reuters in a statement, referring to its decision to discontinue making OLED TVs.

-A look at online reviews of both OLED and QLED TVs in the past couple of years indicate that OLED TVs made by South Korea’s LG Electronics and Japan’s Sony gained fans because of the quality of the picture.
+A look at online reviews of both OLED and QLED TVs in the past couple of years indicate that OLED TVs made by South Korea’s LG Electronics (066570.KS) and Japan’s Sony (6758.T) gained fans because of the quality of the picture.
 In particular, reviewers cited more realistic colors and high resolution, as well as attractive designs and increasingly reasonable prices.

 That doesn’t mean the Samsung QLED TVs don’t have their supporters.
 Picture quality has also improved and prices have dropped but they don’t tend to be reviewers’ top picks.